pawel2004/Flashcards/README.md

-A simple school project for personal use.
+# A simple school project for personal use

 Written in React Native using SQLite.